apro187/HA-Tools/README.md

 ## Development
 - Python 3.9+
-- Install dependencies: `pip install -r requirements.txt`
+- Install dependencies: `pip install -r requirements.txt` or `pip install .` to install CLI tools

 ## FAQ
 - **Where are my secrets/config stored?**
-  - By default, in `.ha-tools-config/config.json` in the parent directory of your automations/scripts (never in the project folder).
+  - By default, in `config/config.json` in your `~/Documents/HA-Tools` directory (never in the project folder).
   - You can override this location with the `HA_TOOLS_CONFIG_BASE` environment variable.
+  - The setup script also pulls all automations and scripts from your Home Assistant instance on first run.
 - **How do I update my config?**
-  - Re-run `python src/setup_ha_tools.py` at any time.
+  - Re-run `setup-ha-tools` at any time.
 - **How do I contribute?**
   - Fork the repo, make changes, and submit a pull request!